fabiommendes/sidekick/README.rst

 >>> safe_sqrt(-4)
 2.0

-In the code bellow, the argument is passed first to the abs() function which then redirects it to the sqrt().
-The order the operators appear is the same order in which the functions are processed.
+In the code above, the argument is passed first to the abs() function and then is redirected it to the sqrt().
+The order the operators appear is the same order in which the functions are applied.

 The pipeline can also be constructed backwards, reading right to left: